Prepay Meters Worsen Energy Inequality In UK - UrduPoint

 She now pays more for electricity and gas than the old direct-debit payment system, worsening the cost-of-living crisis as prices of food and other essentials also soar.

-More than two million UK homes are connected via such smart prepay devices which link up to suppliers and use remote credit payment.
+More than two million UK homes are connected via such smart prepay devices that link up to suppliers and use remote credit payment.

-Another two million households have older prepay meters which use electronic keys or cards that are charged up at local shops.
+Another two million households have older prepay meters that use electronic keys or cards that are charged up at local shops.

 - 'Top up now' - "About six weeks ago, I came home from shopping and I went into my kitchen, put bags down and looked at my smart meter," Pierre-Joseph told AFP.